Day Trippin’ at the Iconic Stetson Mansion

 Overall, this was a fun Christmas activity, a great bang for the buck, and a nice day trip to enjoy in sunny Florida.

 The price of the Stetson Mansion is $25 plus tax and is available year round.
 The tour is not suitable for children under 5 years old.
 Tour lasts 75-90 minutes.
-Cash only is accepted as a form of payment.
 Parking is free and onsite.

 Stetson Mansion History